ColinDaly75/QAC_with_LTR_for_ES/README.md

 Contact: dalyc24@tcd.ie

 -----------------------------------------------------------------------------------
+## Abstract
+Query auto-completion (QAC) is of particular importance to the field of Enterprise Search, where query suggestions can prompt searchers to use the appropriate organisational jargon/phraseology and avoid submitting queries that produce no results.
+The order in which QAC candidates are presented to users (for a given prefix) can be influenced by signals, such as how often the prefix appears in the corpus, most popular completions, most frequently queried, anchor text and other fields of a document, or what queries are currently trending in the organisation.
+We measure the individual contribution of each of these heuristic ranking signals, which can be combined and supplemented with predictions generated using a generic large language model (LLM) ‘tuned’ with an Enterprise Search corpus.
+We use Learning To Rank (LTR) to combine these signals and predictions to create a QAC ranking model for a ‘live’ Enterprise Search service.
+In an online A/B test, our preliminary results show that the addition of the jargon/phraseology detection LLM feature to the heuristic LTR model results in an increase of 4% to the Mean Reciprocal Rank score.

 ## Analysis & Experiments
 This project analyses the the use of Learning to Rank for Query Auto-Complete suggestions on a ’real world’ Enterprise Search (ES) service of a large organisation.